ironmeld/doubleback/README.md

 0.3
 ```

-Only dfmt formats 0.3 as "0.3".
+Doubleback's dfmt will consistently format 0.3 as "0.3".
+Many other libraries and programming languages will print something different depending on the options you specify.

-Doubleback dfmt is basically `Ryū shortest` reformatted to be like `printf("%.17g")`:
+Doubleback dfmt is basically `Ryū shortest` reformatted to be like `printf("%.17g")`.
+The Doubleback project provides consistent output across a number programming languages by forking and modifying existing Ryū projects on GitHub.
+See [Acknowledgements](#acknowledgements).

 # What is Ryu?